How Much Does It Cost to Get a Car Painted

 Standard paint jobs include better preparation, masking, and multiple paint layers.
 They deliver a smoother finish and longer durability.

 Prices generally fall between $1,500 and $3,500.
-This range answers how much does it cost to get a car painted for most private car owners seeking balanced quality.
+This range answers How much does automotive painting cost for most private car owners seeking balanced quality.

 Most body shops recommend this option for resale improvement.
 It offers strong visual impact without extreme cost.